San Marcos Regional Animal Shelter Volunteer Program

 - Volunteers must review our online training documents, then attend an in-person orientation.
 No walk-in volunteering is allowed at this time.
 Orientation is hands-on with the animals.
 After this orientation, volunteers can begin volunteering immediately in their chosen area.

 - While there are no minimum hour requirements, we ask that you plan to volunteer at least one day a month to stay involved with our community and make the greatest positive impact possible.
 If you are inactive for three months without notice, you will have to attend orientation again.

 - Be kind and courteous with staff, customers, and animals.

 Ready to start?

 - Register on our volunteer portal, Give Pulse, and fill out our volunteer application.

-- Once we approve your application, you are welcome to sign up for the next available orientation.
+- Once you have applied, you will receive a message with available orientation dates.
 Please note that volunteer orientations will be held less frequently while we fill critical positions, but we hope to get back on our regular schedule soon.